 The series began by accident on March 27, 2012, the day American poet, Adrienne Rich died.
 Founder, poet and Episcopal priest, Spencer Reece, held what was intended to be a “one-off” reading on the patio of the Catedral del Redentor to cheer up his friend, Cuban-American poet, Richard Blanco, who was despairing over poetry’s diminishing readership.
 Ten people attended.
 Unbeknownst to all, in less than a year Richard Blanco would be reading to millions of people for the second inauguration of Barack Obama.

-And yet, while the Unamuno Author Series unknowingly began that day between Blanco and Reece, its spirit originates in a much older relationship between a priest and a poet at the very same cathedral.
+And yet, while the Unamuno Author Series unknowingly began that day between Blanco and Reece, its spirit originates in a much older relationship between a priest and a poet connected to the very same church community.

-Our eponymous series echoes at its core friendship and the mystical bond between poetry and the human spirit Coco and Unamuno began years ago.
+Our series echoes at its core friendship and the enduring bond between poetry and the human spirit that Coco and Unamuno shared years ago.
 Today our series has grown into a team of 14 volunteers who are building this bond into an ever-expanding, borderless poetry community with its heart in Madrid.
-We have brought over 35 poets to Madrid and are hosting a week-long festival for May 2019, together with Desperate Literature.
+We have brought over 60 poets to Madrid and are hosting a week-long festival for May 2019, together with Desperate Literature.